w0-0p/Linux-Forensics/README.md

 # Aims
-This doc gives a quick and condensed introduction of techniques used to compromise Linux systems and how to hunt for them. - I use it personnaly to improve and keep my Linux defense knowledge up-to-date.
+This doc gives a condensed overview of methods for assessing if a Linux system is compromised and how to analyse it. - I use it personnaly to improve and keep my Linux defense knowledge up-to-date.

 # Credits and Resources
 This doc is a compilation of techniques/information learned from following sources (thank you for sharing this great content):